-Recently my wife, Merry, asked, “I’ve been hearing about this new book, Fifty Shades of Grey.
+A few years ago my wife, Merry, said to me, “I’ve been hearing about this new book, Fifty Shades of Grey.
 I wonder if that would be good to read?”

 “I don’t think so.”

-It was an easy decision for Merry, but apparently there are many Christian women today who are hearing about this book and are wondering, “Should I read Fifty Shades of Grey?”
-Many women love stories about romance, and here’s a book that has become a national sensation—the book and its two sequels rank 1-3 at the top of the New York Times paperback bestseller list.
-So many women are talking about the book that others want to become part of the conversation.
+It was an easy decision for Merry, but there were many other Christian women hearing about the book and wondering, “Should I read Fifty Shades of Grey?”
+Many women love stories about romance, and this book had become a national sensation—the book and its two sequels ranked 1-3 at the top of the New York Times paperback bestseller list.
+So many women were talking about the book that others wanted to become part of the conversation.

 The right place for sexual desire

 Some people will say it’s unfair to criticize a book I haven’t read.
-Often I agree with that sentiment, but not when it comes to erotica or pornography.
+Usually I agree with that argument, but not when it comes to erotica or pornography.
 Here are a few points to consider: